WebStore, Adobe Creative Cloud SDL and NU Package Distribution

 Details about the Shared Device License, (SDL) for Labs/Classrooms/Shared Workstations

 Where can I install this package?

 ---Shared Device (SDL) license installations are intended for university-owned shared devices, including labs, classrooms, and other shared University computers intended for student use.

 ---Be aware that the sign-in process to Adobe will indicate that the computer is a shared device.

 How are Adobe SDL applications authorized?

-Faculty and staff can use an SDL licensed device as an auxiliary third computer, which will not count against the two-computer sign-in limit that the Named User license requires.
+---In rare cases, Faculty and staff can use an SDL licensed device as an auxiliary third computer, which will not count against the two-computer sign-in limit that the Named User license requires.

 Details about the Named User (NU) license

 ---This software may be installed on any computer.
 However, only the Self Service NU package will allow non-admins to install and update Adobe applications from the Adobe Apps Panel.
 This is useful when a managed computer does not allow non-admins ordinarily to manage their apps.